jsha/nextnextnext/README.md

 The best way to read webcomic archives: with keyboard shortcuts and preloading.

-This extension adds two keyboard shortcuts to your browser: Ctrl-Comma and Ctrl-Period (on Mac, Command-Comma and Command-Period).
+This extension adds two keyboard shortcuts to your browser: Ctrl-Comma and Ctrl-Period (on Mac, Alt-Comma and Alt-Period).
 Ctrl-Comma tries to take you to the previous page in a series, and Ctrl-Period tries to take you to the next page in a series.